webiny/docs.webiny.com/docs/developer-tutorials/local-setup.md

 sidebar_label: Setting up a local project
 ---

-To setup a local project you will need to use `yarn` and `webiny-cli` package.

-> We use `yarn` as our project setup is based on workspaces, which are not yet supported by `npm`.
+> To setup a local project you will need to use `yarn`, as our project setup is based on workspaces which are not yet supported by `npm`.

 If you don't have `yarn` already installed, visit [yarnpkg.com](https://yarnpkg.com/en/docs/install) to install it.

+## Project setup

 Once you have `yarn` up and running, create your empty project by doing:
 ```